-- The final exam will be given IN-PERSON on Tuesday December 10, 2024 from 3:30-5:30 PM. - The final exam covers Chapters 9 (Confidence Intervals) and Chapter 10 (Hypothesis Testing). - Calculators are allowed on exams, including those capable of symbolic algebra.
-However, most problems require you to "show each step"-and thus NO credit will be given unless you show all work by hand. - Students should bring and display their UIC ID cards during exams.
+- The final exam is a combined final exam.
+It is tentatively scheduled to take place on Wednesday December 11 from 8-10 AM during Finals Week.
+This is an IN-PERSON final. - The final exam primarily covers Chapter 10 (Hypothesis Testing) plus some questions from Chapter 9. - Calculators are allowed on exams, including those capable of symbolic algebra.
+However, most problems require you to "show each step"-and thus NO credit will be given unless you show all work by hand.
+TI-Nspire calculators are not allowed.
+Computers and smart phones are not allowed.
+If you forget your calculator, we still expect you to take the exam as scheduled. - Students should bring and display their UIC ID cards during exams.
 (Academic dishonesty: Cheating on exams typically results in disciplinary procedures, up to expulsion from the university).

-5.6.3 Missing the Final
+5.8.3 Missing the Final

 - If you have a valid excuse for missing the final exam, let us know in advance. - There will be NO make ups for the final exam.
-Exceptions will be made only for emergencies, e.g., hospitalization, or conflicts in final exam scheduling.
+Exceptions will be made only for emergencies, e.g., hospitalization or conflicts in final exam scheduling.
 In case you are ill, provide a written evidence/explanation of your absence (e.g. doctor's notes).
 Otherwise it counts as zero.
-No exam replacements / substitutions are permitted. - If you schedule travel during the final exam date/time, you may not make up the final, unless the travel is due to a documented family emergency, or approved university travel.
+No exam replacements / substitutions are permitted. - If you schedule travel during the final exam date/time, you may not make up the final, unless the travel is due to a documented family emergency or approved university travel.
 Otherwise, you will receive 0% for the final exam. - If you qualify for a make-up final exam, it will take place on Monday December 16.
+If you end up missing two MSCS final exams, expect to take both make-up finals on Monday December 16.